 Diamond Challenge Submissions Close

 Virtual Competitors: Submit your written concept, pitch deck, and video pitch!

 Live Competitors: Submit your written concept and pitch deck!

 Diamond Challenge Judging Window

-Online Diamond Challenge judges will review participant submissions and determine who moves on to virtual and live pitching.
+Online Diamond Challenge judges will review participant submissions and determine who moves on in the competition.

 Diamond Challenge Youth Entrepreneurship Summit

 Semifinalist and finalist teams pitch live at the University of Delaware.
 Students, educators, and supporters from all around the world come together to engage with entrepreneurship education through mentoring sessions, workshops, pop-up challenges, speakers, panels, and more during our 3-day global conference.

 Ishan Kasat, Max Medroso, Joseph Sun, Saman Verma (USA)

 An environmentally friendly filter for the removal of heavy metals, such as cadmium, lead, mercury, and copper, from water.